Nicolamunozi/FC_SV_txt/README.md

    &nbsp;If you are an IOS user,
-   you can install [this free app](https://apps.apple.com/cl/app/flash-cards/id1454664875?l=en&fbclid=IwAR0fd_d8gPQNVyOSXNUBvjEbL3p6L2r584AeiDAONxe6I3zfd7P9b9SrxMA) that allows import carda from json formated data: Copy text inside `flash_cards_esp.json` and paste to the import box.
+   you can install [this free app](https://apps.apple.com/cl/app/flash-cards/id1454664875?l=en&fbclid=IwAR0fd_d8gPQNVyOSXNUBvjEbL3p6L2r584AeiDAONxe6I3zfd7P9b9SrxMA) that allows import cards from json formatted data: Copy text inside `flash_cards_esp.json` and paste to the import box.

-   &nbsp;In online Apps like [this one](https://www.cram.com/flashcards/create) you can use the csv formated data.
+   &nbsp;In online Apps like [this one](https://www.cram.com/flashcards/create) you can use the csv formatted data.
    Open the `flash_cards_esp.csv` in raw mode (it should look like &nbsp;[this](https://raw.githubusercontent.com/Nicolamunozi/FC_SV_txt/main/Vocabulary/Esp/flash_cards_esp.csv)).
    Copy the raw text and paste it to the `COPY AND PASTE YOUR DATA` section.
 Then, select `COMMA` option for `BETWEEN TERM AND`&nbsp; `DEFINITION` and `CUSTOM` in `BETWEEN DEFINITION AND CARD` and fill the box with `."\n`.
 Finally, create flash cards.
 IMPORTANT: Make &nbsp;sure that hint side is hide.